dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before EF Core 3.0, if the context was created with a closed connection it will be maintained opened while the current `TransactionScope` is active.
+Before EF Core 3.0, if the context opens the connection inside a `TransactionScope`, the connection remains open while the current `TransactionScope` is active.

 ```C#
 using (new TransactionScope())